-This is especially important now that there are more indices than stocks, and index and ETF providers have been coming up with new indices for retail investors to invest in, such as the recent Work From Home ETF (ticker symbol WFH).
+This is especially important now that there are more indices than stocks, and index and exchange-traded fund (ETF) providers have been coming up with new indices for retail investors to invest in, such as the recent Work From Home ETF (ticker symbol WFH).

-Back to Basics: What is an Equity Index?
+Back to basics: What is an equity index?

-For example, the Singapore Straits Times Index (STI) is a portfolio of the top 30 companies listed on SGX.
-In contrast, the MSCI All Country World Index consists of companies which are listed from developed countries and emerging markets.
+For example, the Singapore Straits Times Index (STI) is a portfolio of the top 30 companies listed on the Singapore Exchange (SGX).
+In contrast, the MSCI All Country World Index consists of companies that are listed in developed countries and emerging markets.

 Let's take a look at some common equity indices and the index construction methodology:

-1. Weighting Method of Indices
+1. Weighting method of indices

-To illustrate this, let's assume we are investing in a "Singapore Bank Index", which is composed of 3 banks (DBS, OCBC and UOB).
+To illustrate this, let's assume we are investing in a "Singapore Bank Index", which is composed of three banks (DBS, OCBC, and UOB).

 Market capitalisation basically refers to the value of the shares that are available for trade on the stock market exchange.
-The higher the share price, along with the greater the number of shares available for trade, the higher the market capitalisation.
+The higher the share price, and the greater the number of shares available for trade, the higher the market capitalisation.
 As a result, when the share price increases or when new shares are issued, the weightage will change.

-For example, Apple, which is an American company listed in the US, is categorised under "Information Technology" by the industry sector by index providers.
+For example, Apple, an American company listed in the US, is categorised under the "Information Technology" industry sector by index providers.
 Nestle is a Swiss company listed in Switzerland, and is categorised under "Consumer Staples" by index providers.

-Due to the characteristics of Apple and Nestle, it is unlikely that you see them in the same index other than broad-based indices like the FTSE All World Index or the MSCI All Country World index.
+Due to the characteristics of Apple and Nestle, it is unlikely that you will see them in the same index other than in broad-based indices like the FTSE All World Index or the MSCI All Country World index.

-3. Risk of Exposure, or lack thereof, in your Equity Index Investment
+3. Risk of exposure, or lack thereof, in your equity index investment

 The most important point for index investors is to understand not just the exposure type and geographical exposure of the index funds, but also the investable universe of financial assets within the exposure.

-The same cannot be said for indices that have a narrower exposure: the MSCI Japan Index, has done poorly in the past 30 years, as seen from the comparison between MSCI Japan and MSCI All Country World Index Ex Japan (All Country World Index excluding Japan) below.
+The same cannot be said for indices that have a narrower exposure: the MSCI Japan Index, for example, has done poorly in the past 30 years, as seen from the comparison between MSCI Japan and MSCI All Country World Index Ex Japan (All Country World Index excluding Japan) below.